 Francois Schweisguth studied at the Ecole Normale Superieure in Paris (1983-88) and obtained a PhD in Developmental Biology in 1990 under the supervision of Jean-Antoine Lepesant (IJM, Paris) and Alain Vincent (CBD, Toulouse).
 He was a HFSP post-doctoral fellow with Pr.
 J. W. Posakony at the University of California San Diego (1990-93).
-He joined the CNRS in 1992 and obtained a group leader position (ATIPE-CNRS) at the Ecole Normale Superieure, Biology Dept (Paris) in 1996.
-He moved to the Institut Pasteur (Paris) to head a Pasteur Unit in 2008.
+He joined the CNRS in 1992, obtained a group leader position (ATIPE-CNRS) at the Ecole Normale Superieure (1996-2008) before joining the Institut Pasteur in 2008 to head a Research Unit.
 He was awarded a Silver Medal by the CNRS in 2006 and was elected as an EMBO member in 2012.
 He currently holds a CNRS Research Director position.
-He is the Director of the CNRS UMR3738 (since 2011), the head of the BDCS Dept (since 2016), a co-coordinator the Labex REVIVE (since 2011) and a co-director of a Pasteur/REVIVE course on Stem Cell Biology (since 2013).
-His research focuses on the cell biology of Notch, the control of cell fate, the regulation of epithelial morphogenesis and tissue homeostasis using Drosophila as a model system.
+He headed the CNRS UMR3738 (2011-20) and the BDCS Dept (2016-20), and is currently a co-coordinator of the Labex REVIVE (since 2011).
+His research focuses on the cell biology of Notch, the regulation of epithelial morphogenesis and the role of self-organization in the formation of developmental patterns using Drosophila as a model system.

 Epithelia form sheets of interconnected cells that are polarized along an apical-basal axis and perform selective exchange and barrier functions.
 Epithelia are dynamic structures that undergo remodeling associated with cell shape changes and neighbor […]